Course Staff Application

 • Data Analytics and Research

 Illinois Computer Science has a wide variety of talent, ranging from those who know as much as our instructors, to those who are still learning to use the terminal.
 At some point, almost all of these students come to office hours and lab sections to get extra help.
 Whether it be drawing figures on the white board or stepping through GDB, the fruits of an instructor’s labor are priceless.
 In fact, few things are more rewarding than helping a student understand and develop a passion for the subject you teach.
+This is the main responsibility of the front facing team.

 In lab section, you will be helping run lab activities, helping students out with the labs, and explaining concepts at a high level.
 During office hours, we have a team of staff ready and eager to answer student questions.
 You will be hosting your own round-robin office hours, answering questions and clarifying concepts.
+In addition, you will be asked to monitor Edstem to ensure that student questions get answered.

 Skills Required